Skip to content

 Flat-Roof Photovoltaics Waadt – Loads, Roof Protection and Mounting

 Flat roofs in Canton Waadt offer large PV potential – provided mounting angles, wind loads and maintenance access are aligned before installation.
-This page focuses on exactly that planning step.
+Exactly this planning step decides yield, roof protection and later maintenance.

 Local system fit